Mosonmagyaróvár: History

 After the reestablishment of the current Representative Parliamentary Democracy in 1989, the Young Democrats controlled the city administration for a few years, expanding tourism and making developments to the gas and sewage infrastructure.
 Notably, the Piarist school was reopened.

+Climate

+Mosonmagyaróvár's climate is classified as oceanic climate (Köppen Cfb).
+The annual average temperature is 10.9 C, the hottest month in July is 21.4 C, and the coldest month is 0.0 C in January.
+The annual precipitation is 580.3 mm, of which June is the wettest with 66.6 mm, while February is the driest with only 28.8 mm.
+The extreme temperature throughout the year ranged from -22.0 C on 28 December 1996 to 39.4 C on 8 August 2013.

 Dentistry

 Dentistry appears to be by far the largest economical activity in Mosonmagyaróvár, with approximately 350 practicing dentists as of 2015.
 Worldwide, this is the highest number of dentists in ratio to the total population.
 The reason for this is found in the demand for low-cost dentistry by Austrians, who have been crossing borders to Hungary for decades.
 With Vienna nearby, Mosonmagyaróvár is within easy reach and official Hungarian government figures show that 160,000 Austrians cross the border yearly for dental care.

 Compared to economically wealthy countries where dental care is expensive, low business overheads in Hungary allow clinics to offer their services at extremely competitive rates.
 Especially for low-income or uninsured patients, dental tourism makes Mosonmagyaróvár worth visiting.

 Due to these factors, dental tourism has greatly grown in Mosonmagyaróvár.
 In addition to dentists, clinics and guided tour providers, the local hospitality industry as a whole lives off the dental tourist trade.
 With nearby international airports in Bratislava, Budapest and Vienna, Mosonmagyaróvár even attracts patients worldwide, travelling from as faraway as Greenland, Canada and the United States.